-- Staff involved in administering first aid will receive regular, certified First Aid training - Newly appointed teachers, supply or agency staff and support staff will be made aware of the school's basic first aid procedures as part of their induction. - No staff member may administer prescription medicines as part of an individual care plan without the First Aid Coordinator being aware. - School will keep a record of the individuals supported for their medical conditions, any training undertaken and a list of staff qualified to undertake specific responsibilities under this policy.
+- Staff involved in administering first aid will receive regular, certified First Aid training - Newly appointed teachers, supply or agency staff and support staff will be made aware of the school's basic first aid procedures as part of their induction. - No staff member may administer prescription medicines as part of an individual care plan without recording the dosage and when it was administered. - School will keep a record of the individuals supported for their medical conditions, any training undertaken and a list of staff qualified to undertake specific responsibilities under this policy.